 Financial assets create a risk that a counterparty will fail to discharge an obligation, causing a financial loss.
-At December 31, 2021 and 2020, there were no significant concentrations of credit risk with respect to any class of financial assets.
+At December 31, 2022 and 2021, there were no significant concentrations of credit risk with respect to any class of financial assets.
 The Company's revenue is earned from a broad base of customers.
 As a result, Hydro One did not earn a material amount of revenue from any single customer.
-At December 31, 2021 and 2020, there was no material accounts receivable balance due from any single customer.
+At December 31, 2022 and 2021, there was no material accounts receivable balance due from any single customer.

-At December 31, 2021, the Company's allowance for doubtful accounts was \$56 million (2020 - \$46 million).
+At December 31, 2022, the Company's allowance for doubtful accounts was \$63 million (2021 - \$56 million).
 The allowance for doubtful accounts reflects the Company's CECL for all accounts receivable balances, which are based on historical overdue balances, customer payments and write-offs.
-At December 31, 2021, approximately 5% (2020 - 4%) of the Company's net accounts receivable were outstanding for more than 60 days.
-Please see Note 9 - Accounts Receivable for additions to allowance for doubtful accounts related to the impact of the COVID-19 pandemic.
+At December 31, 2022, approximately 4% (2021 - 5%) of the Company's net accounts receivable were outstanding for more than 60 days.